-Important: For the above command to execute successfully, the field names of the customer_projection relation must match the column names of the customers table.
-You will see how this works in the upcoming lab.
+For the above command to execute successfully, the field names of the customer\projection relation must match the column names of the customers table.

 The Pig SQL Command

 Pig has an SQL command that you can use to run Hive DDL commands.
 For example, you could create a table from within a Pig script (or the Grunt shell) using the following command: